geo-python/site/source/lessons/L2/git-basics.rst

 .. image:: https://docs.github.com/assets/images/help/settings/personal_access_tokens.png
     :width: 500

-Make sure you have your Personal access token copied and pasted in your text file, because for now we are going to use it like this, and we will later see how we can cache it so that we don't need to copy and paste it every time we need it.
+Open a text document and copy and paste your Personal access token in your text file, because for now we are going to use it like this, and we will later see how we can cache it so that we don't need to copy and paste it every time we need it.
 If your access token is lost, then you can just follow the steps above again to create a new one.

 Now the first thing we need is the URL of your exercise repository from GitHub. **Go to** https://github.com/geo-python-2021/ **and navigate to your personal Exercise-1 repository.**